Elizabeth Burke-Plunkett

-The Rt Hon.
-Elizabeth Mary Margaret Burke-Plunkett, Countess of Fingall (1862–1944), was born in Moycullen, a daughter of George Edmond Burke of Danesfield and his wife Theresa Quin.
+Elizabeth Mary Margaret Plunkett, Countess of Fingall (née Burke; 13 September 1862 – 28 October 1944) was born in Moycullen, a daughter of George Edmond Burke of Danesfield and his wife Theresa Quin.
 She became an activist in Irish industrial, charitable and cultural groups, serving as second president of the Camogie Association and first president of the Irish Countrywomen's Association.
 She was also a noted literary hostess, whose salon at Earlsfort House was a centre of Dublin intellectual life for many years.

 Countess

 In 1883, she married Arthur James Francis Plunkett, 11th Earl of Fingall, 4th Baron Fingall (1859–1929), state steward to the administration in Dublin Castle and one of the few Catholics to hold an Irish peerage, thus becoming Countess of Fingall.

 Lady Fingall befriended unionists such as Field Marshal The 1st Earl Haig and Chief Secretary George Wyndham and also nationalist leaders such as Charles Stewart Parnell, Michael Collins and Éamon de Valera, as well as activists like the cooperative pioneer Sir Horace Plunkett.
 Her colourful memoir of those circles was published in 1937.
 She established a famous literary salon; for many years she was "at home" every Thursday at Earlsfort House to the leading figures in Dublin intellectual circles.
 Her main rival as a literary hostess was the artist Sarah Purser, who was "at home" every Tuesday.